Tips on Staying in Contact with Love Ones

 ISIConnect Card: The ISIConnect card is a prepaid, rechargeable phone card offered by the International Student Travel Confederation (ISTC).
 ISTC also provides the International Student Identity Card (ISIC).
 Students studying abroad can get a card and save up to 70 percent on calls in more than 150 countries.
 It can be recharged over the Internet or by phone, and the voicemail it provides costs family and friends nothing to leave a message for the student.

 Find out if you will have access to the internet in your area.
-The internet is the most cost-effective way to communicate while in the U.S. Instant messengers, email, and Skype are great ways to communicate.
+The internet is the most cost-effective way to communicate while in the U.S. Instant messengers, email, Skype, and Google Hangouts are great ways to communicate.
 Wi-fi and internet are abundant in most major cities.
 Your host university and community library should have computers connected to the internet available for use free of charge.

 If you will be abroad for an extended period, you may want to arrange for the delivery of your mail.
 Some banks and international credit card companies handle mail for customers at their U.S. branches.
 In addition, post offices in many countries will hold mail for travelers under their General Delivery (Poste Restante) services.
 Check with your embassy to see if that will be possible there.
 Foreign embassy and consulate contact information can also be found on the Country Specific Information for each country.